 In addition, businesses can apply membranes to the beverage production process, helping to ensure the complete removal of particles and microorganisms.
 The final membrane filter effectively removes 99 to 100% of unwanted microbial content and is ideal as a microbial barrier in a multi-barrier process.

-The final filtration is a must step before all of ingredients are mixed
+The final filtration is a must step before all of the ingredients are mixed

 Next, the flavoring components, color and flavor modifiers are dissolved into the exact solution to create a specific flavor for the beverage product.
 Each ingredient is transferred to the tank in batches and carefully mixed.

-The syrup will be removed from the cooking pot and passed through a filter to remove impurities during the drinks manufacturing process.
+The syrup will be removed from the cooking pot and passed through a filter to remove impurities during the beverage production process.
 In addition, the physical impurities that may appear in the sugar and water raw materials can also be removed.
 Syrup sterilization can be carried out under the influence of ultraviolet radiation or rapid pasteurization.
 In particular, fruit syrup pasteurization is a must.

 Air is one of the potential sources of pollution in your manufacturing environment.
 Contaminated air used in your process threatens product quality and reduces its shelf life.
 CO2 or any other gas must be free from particles and microorganisms.